inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 The visualization of propagating radio signals is turned on.
-The animation speed for the expansion and recession specified so that the expanding signal will travel 500 meters per second on the playground.
+The animation speed for the expansion and recession specified so that the expanding signal will travel 500 meters per second on the scene.
 The indication of signal departures and arrivals are also turned on.
 The communication and interference range circles are not enabled in this simulation; the following screenshot illustrates where the communication